HOQST: Hamiltonian Open Quantum System Toolkit: SUPPLEMENTARY NOTE 3: TIME SCALES

-The time scales given in Eq.~\eqref{eq:T1tauB-a} can be computed directly for the polaron frame two-point correlation function~\eqref{eq:polaron_correlation_ohmic}.
-Because the error bound in Eq.~\eqref{err:Redfield} scales with $1/\tau_{SB}$ and $\tau_B/\tau_{SB}$, we explicitly write out those two quantities
+The time scales given in Eq.
+(13) in the main text can be computed directly for the polaron frame two-point correlation function~\eqref{eq:polaron_correlation_ohmic}.
+Because the error bound in Eq.
+(14) scales with $1/\tau_{SB}$ and $\tau_B/\tau_{SB}$, we explicitly write out those two quantities

 where $\Delta_m = \max_{t\in[0, t_f]} \Delta(t)$.
 We can see that, when the system-bath coupling strength is sent to infinity, both of these quantities go to zero: $1/\tau_{SB}\to 0$ and $\tau_B/\tau_{SB} \to 0$ as $g\to\infty$.
 Thus, the PTRE works in the strong coupling regime.